 Context

-Our school is located in the Arab Republic of Egypt, Sohag governorate Tema city, Al Sahel street.
-Age of learners ranges from 10 to 15 years.
+Tema Official Language School is in the Arab Republic of Egypt, Sohag governorate Tema city, Al Sahel Street.
+The learners are aged 6 to 17 years, from Kindergarten to secondary.

 Overall impact

-The school has benefited from support to develop students’ essential skills, including their ability to deal with difficulties in their academic work, and to transfer this to the outside world and benefit in life.
-We interacted with the program by reading and understanding the steps, by teaching the steps for each skill and providing opportunities for students to apply them (and sharing this widely with colleagues).
-Teachers taught the skills of Listening, Speaking, Problem Solving and Staying Positive.
+The school has benefited from the Global Accelerator+ programme to develop students’ essential skills, including their ability to deal with difficulties in their academic work, and to transfer this to the outside world and benefit in life.
+We interacted with the programme attending Skills Leader Training Day and by delivering teacher training sessions to all staff.
+We have spent time studying the steps from the Universal Framework and we have started to apply these steps across different areas of the curriculum.
+Due to the needs of our students, this year we have decided to focus on the essential skills of Listening, Speaking, Problem Solving and Staying Positive.

 Keep it simple